Truthful Two-Facility Location with Candidate Locations: Conclusion

 \section{Conclusion}

-In this paper we studied a truthful two-facility location problem with candidate locations and showed tight bounds on the best possible approximation ratio of deterministic strategyproof mechanisms in terms of the social cost and the max cost.
-An obvious question that our work leaves open is the design of randomized strategyproof mechanisms with improved approximation guarantees.
+In this paper we studied a truthful two-facility location problem with candidate locations and showed bounds on the best possible approximation ratio of deterministic strategyproof mechanisms in terms of the social cost and the max cost.
+An obvious question that our work leaves open is to close the gaps between our lower and upper bounds (for doubleton and general instances for the social cost, and doubleton instances for the max cost).
+Also, it would be interesting to consider the design of randomized strategyproof mechanisms with improved approximation guarantees.
 There are also multiple ways to extend our model.
 One such way is to change the assumption about what type of information is public or private, and instead of considering the case where the positions are private and the preferences are known as we did in this paper, focus on the case where the positions are public and the preferences are private (which is a generalization of the models studied by \citet{serafino2016} and \citet{kanellopoulos2021discrete}).
 Other ways of extending our model include settings with more than just two facilities to place, and more general metric spaces than just the line.